Amit-Tomar/bioimage-analysis/docs/bioImageAnalysis.md

 ## Bit depth
  A bit depth of n represents that a total of 2<sup>n</sup> intensity values are possible in the image matrix.
 More bit depth leads to smoothness of intensities and thus much smoother image.

+ ## Lookup table

+ Lookup table provides a mapping from the intensity value present at a pixel to a new value.
+They can be used to change the visual output of an image. eg. inverting a grey scale image such that white values become black and black become white, or mapping grey scale image to a red color image.

 ## Further reading